-Fruits and vegetables are naturally low in fat.
-They add flavor, nutrients and variety to your diet.
-Look for colorful fruits and vegetables, especially dark green and orange vegetables.
-If you can, choose organically grown produce and fruit, as it can be more nutritious and should be free of pesticides.
+Fruits and vegetables naturally are low in fat.
+They add nutrients, flavor, and variety to your diet.
+Look for colorful fruits and vegetables, especially orange and dark green.

-- Leafy greens, such as spinach, chard, kale, cabbage and bok choy
+- Leafy greens, such as chard, cabbage, romaine, and bok choy

-- Squash (winter and summer), carrots, sweet potatoes, pumpkin and turnip
+- Squash, carrots, sweet potatoes, turnips, and pumpkin

-- Snap peas, green beans, peppers and asparagus
+- Snap peas, green beans, bell peppers, and asparagus

-- Citrus fruits, such as grapefruit and oranges
+- Citrus fruits, such as grapefruits and oranges

 - Tomatoes and avocados